dakhipp/graphql-services/README.md

 ## Terraform Info:

 ### Secrets:
 Each stage will have its own `terraform.tfvars` file to hold credentials.
 You can use `terraform.example.tfvars` to see what fields are needed.

 In order to create a bastion server public key you will need to do the following:
 1. `ssh-keygen -t rsa -b 4096 -C "<your_email@example.com>" -f $HOME/.ssh/<bastion-key-name>`
 2. `cat $HOME/.ssh/<bastion-key-name>.pub | pbcopy`
 3. Paste the value in your clipboard into the `bastion_public_key` field of the `terraform.tfvars` file.

+In order to allow Codepipeline to automatically pull from a Github branch you will need to create a Github `Personal access token`: https://github.com/settings/tokens

+You'll want to create a Route53 hosted zone for a domain name and request an SSL certificate from Amazon's ACM service on the domain to host at.

+### Extra Info:
+- The VPC, RDS, and Bastion modules can easily be pulled into other projects, however ECS and Codepipeline contain quite a bit of project specific configuration.

 ### Commands:
+- `yarn terraform:init` - Convenience command, cd's into the terraform AWS directory and runs `terraform init`, then cd's back into main project directory.
-- `yarn terraform:up` - Convenience command, cd's into the terraform AWS directory and runs `terraform apply`, then cd's back into main project directory.
+- `yarn terraform:apply` - Convenience command, cd's into the terraform AWS directory and runs `terraform apply`, then cd's back into main project directory.
 - `yarn terraform:destroy` - Convenience command, cd's into the terraform AWS directory and runs `terraform destroy`, then cd's back into main project directory.

 ---